|<||Ian Robinson - Bespoke Gems|

 I do have an interest in cutting 'lab-exotics', crystalline metallic oxides that do not occur in nature.
 For example I am lucky to possess 3 pieces of Lithium Tantalate - LiTaO3, an exotic optoelectronic crystal produced for the soviet defense industry in the late 1970's.
 Very rare with a high refractive index (2.2) similar to that of diamond and crazy high dispersion - three times diamond's.

 Whilst one can pay a fair wack for high quality rough I have not seen the need to use lab-grown alternatives.
 Natural quartz with a moh of 7 is softer and quicker to cut than sapphire but still hard enough to resist scratching in most settings.
-Takes a nice polish using oxide abrasives rather than diamond.
+Quartz can take a nice polish using oxide abrasives rather than diamond however can be tricky, i.e. very time consuming, to polished well.
+This may be one reason why quartzes are often specified as the material in gemsone cutting competitions.

 What??...
-A spectacular mineral widely available in a range of colours.
+Fluorite calcium fluoride, CaF2 is a spectacular mineral widely available in a range of colours.
 Tricky to work with and too soft for most jewelry unless the setting protects the stone.
-Facet fluorites are usually sold to collectors rather than for setting. ..
+Faceted fluorites are usually sold to collectors rather than for setting.
 I have some lovely blue rough that I keep looking at...